praxis-live/support/docs/architecture.md

 type of component called a **Root**.
 Roots generally provide the overall context and scheduling for their child components.

-There are currently 7 types of root available within a standard _PraxisLIVE_ install - a generic (data) root, and specialist roots for video (OpenGL visualization), audio (DSP), GUI, OSC, MIDI and TinkerForge hardware.
+There are currently 5 types of root available within a standard _PraxisLIVE_ install - generic and data-focused recodeable roots, as well as specialist roots for video (OpenGL visualization), audio (DSP), and GUI.
 While you might commonly have one of each type you require, it is possible to have as many roots of as many types as your system(s) can handle.